prathimacode-hub/Awesome_Python_Scripts/README.md

 **ImageProcessingScripts** - This repository would indulge with all image processing scripts that would help in beautifying and transforming the images.

 When raising an issue, do make sure to mention the kind of script, project title, short description of the project and how would you expect it to work.
-As a good practice, always link the the issue number with pull request. (#issue number : Give this details when you raise a PR).
+As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).

 If you worked on or want to initiate a unique project and share it with the world, you can do that here.
 Go through the contributing guidelines in [CONTRIBUTING](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/CONTRIBUTING_GUIDELINES.md)👩‍💻